Fleischman, Lawrence Arthur, b. 1925 d. 1997

 REEL 439 AND SCANNED: Three photographs, one of Grace Bailey, Truman Bailey, and Thomas Eakins, which were all previously microfilmed under Photos of Artists I, have subsequently been scanned and returned to the Fleischman papers.

-Biographical/Historical Note: Lawrence Fleischman (1925-1997) was an art collector, dealer, Detroit, Mich., and one of the founders of the Archives of American Art.
+Biographical/Historical Note: Lawrence Fleischman (1925-1997) was an art collector, dealer, Detroit, Michigan, and one of the founders of the Archives of American Art.
 His wife Barbara is also an art collector.

 Lent and donated 1954-2007 by Lawrence and Barbara Fleischman.